empathic-ai/altimit/README.md

 ## The Engine

 Altimit's Engine is an alternative to its plugins.
-Built on top of the Godot Engine, the Altimit Engine leverages its cross-platform support and open architecture.
+Built on top of the Godot Engine, the Altimit Engine combines Godot's cross-platform support and open architecture with Altimit's flexibility.
 It's a fork of the main branch of the Godot Engine, with a few additional features and optimizations to provide the best possible experience of Altimit.

 Note: Whenever possible, developers are highly encouraged to contribute to the main branch of Godot, rather than contributing to Altimit's fork of the Godot Engine.
 This helps limit fragmentation between projects.